-The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education, and the terms of the Wigan Council contract.
-In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the governing body, the staff of the school, its pupils and the parents of its pupils.
+The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education.
+In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the Diocese, the governing body, the staff of the school, its pupils and the parents of its pupils.